 I couldn’t find the above mentioned quote in the book, but I might have missed it.
 If the expression was indeed used in that year, that means the phrase is at least over 470 years old!

 This phrase highlights how people overreact sometimes.
 Basically, the idea is that a person is taking a small issue (represented by the molehill in the idiom) and turning it into a bigger issue (represented by the mountain).
 For example, if someone dropped their ice-cream cone on the ground, while annoying, it’s not that big of deal.
 However, if they started getting super angry over it and throwing a fit, well, then they are making a mountain out of a molehill, as the saying goes.

-- Deacon wanted to make stuffed green peppers, but he was missing some of the necessary ingredients.
-Once he realized, he became frustrated and pouty, making a mountain out of a molehill.’
+- Deacon wanted to make stuffed green peppers for dinner, but he was missing some of the necessary ingredients.
+Once he realized, he became frustrated and pouty, making a mountain out of a molehill.